AkshayAnil1080/Kubernetes/README.md

 	6. Verifying NodePort Load balancing via CLI and GUI both.

+k8-6 - 	17.
+DEPLOY MULTINODE ARCHITECHTUTE IN K8
+	1.launching one pod in k8 and configuring Wordpress image as fronted.
+	2.launching another pod in K8 and configuring mysql database as backend.
+	3.Exposing the fronthend(NODE PORT in K8) server for public client.
+	4.keeping another OS isolated as the best secuty is avaoid the networking with public world.
+	5.Concept of ENVIRONMENT VARIABLES also known as Shell Variables.
+	6.login into the pod of database via CLI and then login in mysql to view and edit the tables.

-k8-7 - 	17.
+k8-7 - 	18.
 Launching the DB mySQL via yaml code in KUBERNETES-

-	18. SECRET SERVICE OF K8 via yaml-
+	19. SECRET SERVICE OF K8 via yaml-

-		Encoding the confidential Info of DB, like root_passwrod and username, as to use mysql image we have pass four info (MYSQL_ROOT_PASSWORD, MYSQL_DATABASE, MYSQL_USER, MYSQL_PASSWORD) as Environment Variables.
+			<i>Encoding the confidential Info of DB, like root_passwrod and username, as to use mysql image we have pass four info
+			(MYSQL_ROOT_PASSWORD, MYSQL_DATABASE, MYSQL_USER, MYSQL_PASSWORD) as Environment Variables.</i>

-	19. Extracting the encoded password of secret via CLI – K8’s master server only understands YAML, so pod launched via CLI even first get converted to YAML then passed in to K8 for executing.
+	20. Extracting the encoded password of secret via CLI –
+			<i>K8’s master server only understands YAML, so pod launched via CLI even first get converted to YAML then passed in to K8 for executing.
-		So, exposing this file will get me the encoded password too and can decode it by base64 conversion.
+			So, exposing this file will get me the encoded password too and can decode it by base64 conversion.</i>

-	20. Create a secret key via CLI
+	21. Create a secret key via CLI
-		Exploring the help command to get the usage of SECERET in K8 via CLI.
+			<i>Exploring the help command to get the usage of SECERET in K8 via CLI.</i>

 # Commands till yet: